Sojourn probabilities in tubes and pathwise irreversibility for It\^o processes: Conclusions

-The exit rate we derive is for small radius dominated by a free-diffusion contribution, consistent with the fact that Langevin dynamics is on small length- and time scales dominated by the noise term, as compared to the drift term \cite{gardiner_stochastic_2009}.
-For additive noise, the dominating free-diffusion contribution to the exit rate is independent of the reference path, so that limiting ratios of sojourn probabilities for constant-radius tubes probe subleading-order terms of the exit rate, and can be used to define the stochastic action \cite{stratonovich_probability_1971,horsthemke_onsager-machlup_1975,durr_onsager-machlup_1978,ito_probabilistic_1978,williams_probability_1981,fujita_onsager-machlup_1982,ikeda_stochastic_1989, kappler_stochastic_2020}.
-For state-dependent noise, the local free-diffusion exit rate is also state-dependent, and the ratio of sojourn probabilities for two constant-radius tubes is in general either zero or infinity in the limit of vanishing tube radius; this means that one path is typically infinitely more likely than the other.
-Our theory thus provides an intuitive picture as to why classical definitions of stochastic actions for additive-noise systems cannot be simply generalized to systems with multiplicative noise \cite{durr_onsager-machlup_1978}.
+The exit rate we derive is for small radius dominated by a free-diffusion contribution, which for additive noise is independent of the reference path.
+In this case limiting ratios of sojourn probabilities for constant-radius tubes probe subleading-order terms of the exit rate, and can be used to define the stochastic action \cite{stratonovich_probability_1971, fujita_onsager-machlup_1982,ikeda_stochastic_1989, ito_probabilistic_1978,williams_probability_1981, durr_onsager-machlup_1978, horsthemke_onsager-machlup_1975, kappler_stochastic_2020}.
+For state-dependent noise, the local free-diffusion exit rate is also state-dependent, and the ratio of sojourn probabilities for two constant-radius tubes is in general either zero or divergent in the limit of vanishing tube radius; this means that one path is typically infinitely more likely than the other.
+Our theory thus provides an intuitive physical picture as to why classical definitions of stochastic actions for additive-noise systems cannot be simply generalized to systems with multiplicative noise \cite{durr_onsager-machlup_1978}.